The Clear Edge

 5. Redirect freed capacity

-Timeline: 6-8 weeks to optimize coordination
+Timeline: 6-8 weeks to optimize coordination.

-Result: Raise ceiling from $105K to $130K-$140K before needing process overhaul
+Result: Raise ceiling from $105K to $130K-$140K before needing process overhaul.

-The $125K Breaking Point: Decision Load
+The $125K Capacity Ceiling: Decision Load Constraint Explained

-Constraint: Decision overload caps growth at $120K-$130K
+Constraint: Decision overload caps growth at $120K-$130K.

 Common situation at $125K: